Drop-Out-Club/cycle-linux/README.md

 >> Which requires:
 >> - [libc6](http://ftp.br.debian.org/debian/pool/main/g/glibc/libc6_2.31-12_armhf.deb)

-And that version of libc6 apparently breaks everything, so this currently can't be installed on Raspberry Pi.
+And that version of libc6 apparently breaks everything, so this currently can't be installed on Raspberry Pi with Raspbian.
 I'm leaving this here anyway, since I already found all the packages.

+## Manjaro

+scrcpy can either be built from source manually, or you can use the AUR package.
+If you want to do it manually, you'll need to install the following packages:
+- sdl2
+- meson
+- wget
+- gcc
+- git
+- pkg-config
+- adb

+From there, you can just follow the instructions for building scrcpy in the scrcpy repo (skipping the dependancy install, of course).

+After that, just install the cycle-linux dependancies, build it, and then run as normal.